onnx/onnx-mlir/docs/UsingPyRuntime.md

 ## PyCompileAndRuntime model API

-The PyCompileAndRuntime is a subclass of PyRuntime, it has a new constructor that takes the `.onnx` input file and compile the model with the options given by the user and then run the model with an input.
-Here, we will only list the model APIs which is different from the PyRuntime.
+The PyCompileAndRuntime is a subclass of `onnx_mlir::ExecutionSession`.
+Its constructor takes the `.onnx` input file and compile the model with the options given by the user and then run the model with an input.

 ```python
 def __init__(self, input_model_path: str, compiled_file_path: str, flags: str, use_default_entry_point: bool):